zjamal04/bootcamp-module-0/README.md

 You could just download the source as a zip file, but you'll lose many of the powerful features that git offers.

-This tutorial will focus on using git via the Xcode interfact, but you should try out git via the command line first.
+This tutorial will focus on using git via the Xcode interface, but you should try out git via the command line first.

 ### Clone a repo with Xcode